 Driving is unpredictable and requires 100% of a driver's attention at all times.
-This webinar will particularly focus on communication technology as a distraction, and will explore how employers can tackle driver distraction within their fleets.
+This webinar particularly focused on communication technology as a distraction, and explored how employers can tackle driver distraction within their fleets.

 Using a phone at the wheel, whether hand-held or hands-free, significantly increases the risk of a driver being involved in a crash.
-Hear from academics and practitioners about how to eliminate and mitigate the distraction of communication technology.
+The webinar provided an opportunity to hear from academics and practitioners about how to eliminate and mitigate the distraction of communication technology.

-This webinar is being held in the run-up to Road Safety Week NZ 2018, which has the theme Belt up, phone off - make it a habit.
+It was held in the run-up to Road Safety Week NZ 2018, which had the theme Belt up, phone off - make it a habit.
 Further information on the week can be found at www.roadsafetyweek.org.nz.

 - why distraction is an important road safety issue, and why drivers get distracted